masher92/Peat_depth_model/6.TestSamplingStrategies/ReadMe.md

    <img src="Figs/SPCosa_sr_100m.png" width="240"  />
      <img src="Figs/SPCosa_100m.png" width="240"  />
 <p align="center"> Figure 1.
 Regular grid (1), regular grid with short distance subset (2), spatial coverage sample (3) and spatial coverage sample with short distance subset (4) <p align="center">

-These samples are created and used to test model performance in the following scripts:
-1. Regular grid (RegularGrid.R)
-2. Regular grid with short distance subset (RegularGrid_Sr.R)
-3. Spatial Coverage sample (SPCosa.R)
-4. Spatial coverage sample with short distance subset (SPCosa_sr.R)

 In each case, samples of various sizes (i.e. various numbers of sample points) are defined.
 Collecting manual depth samples using all of these strategies, and various sample sizes, would require an unfeasible amount of time and labour, and so instead, synthetic depths are generated programmatically (using function defined in CreateSyntheticSample_functions.R).